 Whoever has lost the same, by applying to the Printers, and paying the expense of the advertisement, may have it again.

 KING & QUEEN, MARCH 3I, 1772

-WHEREAS MY APPRENTICE, Christopher Lewis, has absented himself from my Service, I therefore forewarn all Persons from employing or entertaining him under
+Christopher Lewis, has absented himself from my Service, I therefore forewarn all Persons from employing or entertaining him under any Pretence whatever.

 THOMAS HILL